 Water hardness is a measure of the amount of magnesium and calcium that is dissolved in water.
 Water rich in these two minerals (magnesium in particular) are great at bringing out the best in coffee flavoring compounds.
 Replacing these minerals with sodium will produce a coffee that is flat by comparison.

 Very hard water can destroy an espresso machine with scaling and thus it is a large concern in the pressurized coffee game.
-It has minimal impact of the equipment on a manual brewer.
+It has minimal impact on the equipment of a manual brewer.
 Regular kettle descaling and maintenance should make any scaling from hard water negligible.

 One recommended resource that discusses water hardness, testing your water for hardness and water for coffee is Jim Schulman’s Insanely Long Water FAQ.
 This 17 page document is heavily espresso weighted but has some great general information as well.